amadeusk1/PRyx/README.md

   - This month
   - This year
   - All time
-- View progress on an auto-generated line graph for the selected exercise
+- View progress on an automatically generated line graph for the selected exercise

 ### Bodyweight Tracking
 - Log daily bodyweight with date